AlexFiorini/RLInventory/README.md

 - Open Bakkesmod and launch Rocket League
 - Press F2
 - Go to plugins
-- Click on "BetterInventoryExport"
+- Click on "Better Inventory Export"
-- Click on "Export to .json"
+- Click on "Dump to .json"
 - Launch RLInventory
 - Enjoy your tradable inventory!
 ---